 EDITED by Eugene O’Connell and Pat Boran FOREWORD by Bernard O’Donoghue In The Deep Heart’s Core some 100 Irish poets accept the invitation to revisit a favourite, key or touchstone poem of their own, and offer a short commentary on same — as they might at a live event.
 The result is both an ideal introduction to contemporary Irish poetry for the general reader and a handbook for the aspiring practitioner or student.
 More info at https://dedaluspress.com/product/the-deep-hearts-core/ *Ages ago*

 ME: Hi, can I make an appointment to meet *TD's name* please?
 THEM: Oh, the minister is very busy at the moment.
 ME: That's okay.
 When might I be able to make an appointment?
 THEM: *names date* ME: Thanks!
 THEM: Erm, what's it in connection with?
 ME: Erm, women's health?
 THEM: Okaaaaay. *Day before appointment* THEM: Hi, is that Kathy?
 ME: Yes.
 THEM: I'm afraid I'm going to have to postpone your appointment, the minister is very busy.
 ME: That's okay.
 When can I reschedule for?
 THEM: *names date the following week* ME: Thanks!
 THEM: Erm, what's it in connection with?
 ME: Erm, women's health?
 THEM: Okaaaaaaaaaaaay. *Several hours before appointment* THEM: Hi, is that Kathy?
 ME: Yes.
 THEM: I'm afraid I'm going to have to postpone your appointment, the minister is very busy.
 ME: That's okay.
 When can I reschedule?
 THEM: *names date the following week* ME: Thanks!
 THEM: Erm, what's it in connection with?
 ME: Erm, women's health?
 THEM: Okaaaaaaaaaaaaaaaaaay. *Day before appointment* THEM: Hi, is that Kathy?
 ME: Yes.
 THEM: I'm afraid I'm going to have to postpone your appointment, the minister is very busy.
 ME: *sigh* That's okay.
 When can I reschedule for?
 THEM: *names date at end of same week* ME: Thanks!
 THEM: Erm, what's it in connection with?
 ME: Erm, women's health?
 THEM: Okaaaaaaaaaaaaaaaaaaaaaaaaaaay. *Day and time of appointment* ME: Hi, I'm here to meet *TD's name*.
 THEM: I'm afraid the minister is absent at present.
 Would you like to speak to me?
 ME: Okay.
 Will he be long?
 THEM: Oh he won't be in today.
 ME: What??
 THEM: He won't be in today.
 Would you like to speak to me and I can pass it on?
 ME: No!
 I had an appointment with *TD's name*!
 Why didn't you call me?
 I have a job I've taken time out of!
 THEM: I tried to call you...
 ME *makes a show of taking out phone, checking for missed calls* Did you try to call me?
 THEM: Erm let me check... *fiddles with computer, reads list of missed appointments to self* okay sorry about that.
 ME: So can you tell me why you didn't call me?
 THEM: Sorry about that.
 ME: Can I reschedule?
 THEM: Well the minister is actually away next week, and then it's the summer break, so it'll be at the end of the summer.
 ME: That's unacceptable.
 That's really disrespectful behaviour.
 We're constituents.
-THEM: Sorry about that.
-Maria Lappin and I will perform this piece again:
+THEM: Sorry about that. |

 Archives